bindralab/CellPyAbility/README.md

 ## Contributions
 Summary information regarding the authors as of 2025:
 - My name is James Elia, and I am a PhD candidate in Yale's Pathology and Molecular Medicine program.
-I am the primary author of the repository.
+I am the author of the repository and the code herein.
 - Sam Friedman, MS is a Computational Research Support Analyst at Yale Center for Research Computing.
-He provided programming and development support for the repository.
+He provided programming mentorship and development support for the repository.
 - Ranjit Bindra, MD, PhD is the Harvey and Kate Cushing Professor of Therapeutic Radiology and Professor of Pathology at Yale School of Medicine.
-He offered scientific and publishing support for the repository.
+He provided scientific mentorship and publishing support for the repository.

 ## Comments or Questions?
 Please contact me at james.elia@yale.edu